A Deep Dive Into the Hidden FCPX Audio Tools

 Instead, disable entire audio clips you don’t want to hear.
 Either uncheck them in the audio tab of the Inspector.
 Or select a portion of the audio with the Range tool—audio must be expanded or shown in lanes—and hit V (enable/disable).

 The easiest way to bring back the audio after you detach and delete it is to Match-frame (SHIFT-F) back to the original clip in the browser and Replace Edit.
 This will also replace your video though, so if you’ve made any color corrections or added any effects you’ll want to copy the clip’s attributes/effects before you Replace Edit so you can paste those attributes back onto the replaced video and not lose your work.

-Or, perhaps easier, you could do an audio-only edit (Shift-3) and connect the audio to the clip in question in the primary storyline (Q)—although if you do this, the audio will not be married to the video, only connected, but will remain a separate audio clip.
+Or, perhaps easier, you could do an audio-only edit (Shift-3) and connect the audio to the clip in question in the primary storyline (Q).
+Although if you do this, the audio will not be married to the video, only connected.
+It will remain a separate audio clip.
 Remember to set your edits back to video and audio (Shift-1) afterwards.

 Outside of Match-frame/Replace Edit, you can also re-attach audio to a video clip either by creating a new compound clip with them or by selecting a clip—either in the browser or the timeline—and going to CLIP → OPEN CLIP.
-This is a way to edit the source clip from the browser, hence affecting all future instances of the clip in any of your projects—or an instance of a clip in your timeline, without affecting other instances or the source clip in the browser.
+This is a way to edit the source clip from the browser.
+And it will affect all future instances of the clip in any of your projects, or an instance of a clip in your timeline, without affecting other instances or the source clip in the browser.

 OPEN CLIP is also a way to add color corrections and video/audio effects to your source clips in the browser so that all instances of that clip in your edit reflect them.
 (Note: Removing audio, color or video effects from a clip in your browser via OPEN CLIP does not ripple those changes to instances of the clip already in your timeline but only affects future edits.)